Don’t Let the Work Around Become the Workflow – Optimizing Your Department with Data

 How often is my critical equipment being utilized?

-Recognizing this as an artificial bottleneck, the SPD manager investigated why technicians were only using one sterilizer, as opposed to all three.
+Noticing this as an artificial bottleneck, the SPD manager looked into why technicians were using only one sterilizer instead of all three.
 The technicians explained that this sterilizer was in an optimal position for the department’s workflow and was easiest to access and use.

 After making all the tools accessible at the other two sterilizers, technicians began using them more often, which alleviated the bottleneck and improved the department’s productivity significantly.